 For these reasons, in current released version of Twister, we already transfer intermediate data in shuffling through TCP sockets.
-Though some broker based methods can improve broadcasting but they are far from the optimal, due to these reasons, brokers are abandoned finally.
+Though some broker based methods can improve broadcasting, they are far from the optimal, and so we no longer use brokers.

 K-means Clustering and Image Clustering Application

 K-means Clustering is an iterative algorithm to partition data points into a given number of clusters.
 At the beginning, a set of centroid points are randomly generated or randomly picked from the data points.
 To assign a point to a cluster, the algorithm lets each data point go through the whole list of centroid points to find the closest centroid by calculating the Euclidean distances.
-Once all the data points are assigned, the new centroids of clusters are recalculated by getting the mean of all the coordination values of the points in each cluster.
-After several iterations, the positions of centroids reach the local optimization.
+Once all the data points are assigned, the new centroids of clusters are recalculated by calculating the mean of all the coordination values of the points in each cluster.
+After several iterations, the positions of centroids reach a local optimization.

 We observe that the positions of data points are static over iterations.
 So for Twister K-means Clustering, the data points are partitioned and each cached to a Map task.
 We broadcast centroid data to all the Map tasks.
 Then we let each Map task assign the data points it owns to the clusters and output the partial sum of coordination values of data points in each cluster.
 We use one reducer or multiple reducers to collect the partial sum of data points assigned to each cluster from the Map tasks and calculate the mean after getting the total sum.
 By combining these new centroids from Reduce tasks and the driver gets the update and goes to the next iteration (See Fig. 2).

-In real applications, we use K-means Clustering algorithm to cluster images.
+In a real application, we use K-means Clustering algorithm to cluster images.
 In this application, each image is presented as a vector with 500 feature values so that it can be treated as a point with 500 dimensions.
 We use K-means clustering algorithm to partition images to clusters with each of which contains images with similar features.

 However, there is difficulty to scale this application.
 As each point has high dimensions, the total size of centroids can be very large and go to MB or GB level.
 Because the time required for broadcasting and shuffling is proportional to the number of compute nodes and the data size of centroids, the cost of broadcasting and shuffling is extremely high.